 Introduction Generally, well written, but in places, the authors did not complete the idea.
 L91- Do you have evidence for this happening late in other ecosystems?
 I also think you should replace 'advanced' with 'early'.
 Perhaps "... arid conditions show early flowering, germination, and seedling emergence."

 Thanks for pointing this out.
-Yes, in other alpine regions (without significant water limitation) the general germination pattern is to delay germination after snow-melting and once temperature rise above certain threshold (see for example, Fernández-Pascual et 2021, New Phytologist) we added explanation in L 87-90.
+Yes, in other alpine regions (without significant water limitation) the germination pattern is to delay germination after snow-melting and once temperature rise above certain threshold (e.g., , Fernández-Pascual et 2021, New Phytologist) we added explanation in L 87-90.
 We rephrased the sentence as suggested by the reviewer in L95.

 L94-98: How and why are early germination or seedling emergence advantageous?